 NAGA sells its products and services worldwide, primarily targeting the global markets for trading financial instruments.
 With regard to distribution policy, the Group focuses on online marketing, affiliate marketing, sales partners and fully automated customer acquisition processes.
-International expansion is also to be accelerated via the Saas model (software-as-aservice model -see above-) launched in 2021.
+International expansion is also to be accelerated via the Saas model (software-as-a-service model -s.o.-) launched in 2021.
 NAGA has already acquired two partners since the launch of the SaaS model, which will become NAGA's first SaaS partners during fiscal 2022.
 The Company expects to be able to report first revenues already towards the end of fiscal year 2022.